Extra Mersey sailings as Holyhead closure is extended

 Stena Estrid will be used for extra Dublin services.
 Picture by HowardLiverpool

-Stena Line is having to make alternative arrangements for its Irish Sea services as the closure of Holyhead Port enters its second week.
+Stena Line is having to make alternative arrangements for its Irish Sea services as its revealed Holyhead Port will now remain closed until at least mid-January.

 Holyhead was damaged by Storm Darragh more than a week ago and sailings from the North Wales port remain suspended.
-This has forced Stena to cancel all sailings on the normally busy Dublin to Holyhead route until at least Friday, December 20.
+This has forced Stena to cancel all sailings on the normally busy Dublin to Holyhead route before, during and now after Christmas.

 Stena Line has also chartered the Ben My Chree vessel to operate on a new Dublin to Heysham freight route.
 This temporary service will provide an extra round trip between Ireland and Great Britain with approximately 850 lane meters of space for freight.